Subramaniapuram : Movie Review

 The director makes no bones about the fact that his two (anti)heroes are thuggish to the core.
 They both enjoy the barbaric frenzy of brawls, of beating up people and generally acting like scoundrels..
 In a fight outside a cinema theatre, Azhagu beats a man to the ground, and then wantonly throws a metal bucket onto his face while the man screams in agony.
 Paraman has no qualms about eve-teasing: in a temple festival he pulls the hair of young women passing by - the second girl's wig comes off and Paraman spitefully flings the hairpiece at the embarrassed girl's face.
 The only redeeming features of these two are that they are loyal and fearless.
 We don't want them to get killed because we subconsciously build a connection towards them, however bizarre that connection may seem, but otherwise their behaviour is so repulsive that we don't really care if they get brutally beaten up.

 Paraman and Azhagar soon get suckered into carrying out hard-core criminal missions, and the knife turns deeper when they are in for a long haul in prison.
-A saviour looms in the form of a young inmate who promises to bail them out of prison - he offers them both plates of lunch and a camaraderie forms but I'm pretty sure our two men haven't heard of the phrase "There's no free lunch".
+A saviour looms in the form of a young inmate who promises to bail them out of prison.
+He offers them both plates of lunch and a camaraderie forms, but quite likely our two men haven't heard of the phrase "There's no free lunch".
 Their predicament darkens further, and though they bravely and flamboyantly hold their own, they tumble deeper into a criminal vortex where no one else shares their sense of loyalty...

 Sasikumar is scathing of the society and land he depicts.
 Not a single thread which weaves this story comes off showing a decently led human life.
 We see a culture of Teutonic low-lifes who are conveniently used by the local honchos for political homicide.
 These street-level bigwigs cultivate the society of thugs and show benevolence towards them so that at the opportune time they will have hitmen ready when wanted.
 The police are efficient in quelling brawls and beating up the thugs, but they become obedient spaniels the minute a phone call comes from the local leaders - bribes no doubt lubricate this behaviour.
 A cross-hierarchical genuine romance blooms but it has little chance since the man is an idiot and the girl is a vulnerable member of an influential but malignant family.

 The finest musical achievement in the film comes from debut composer James Vasanthan's song - Kangal Irandaal - which catapulted him to fame.
 It is a marvel of fey tunes and a cousin of such mellifluously melodic 'Tamil-sounding' songs as Harris Jayaraj's 'Sutrum Vizhi'.
-Vasanthan splendidly deploys flute, cellos,synthesizer blends, percussion and smooth flowing voices for this marquee composition.
-Note how he takes choice chunks of this song for the background score and tweaks them to fantastic effect in the scene where Tulasi gets off a bus and has her first orgy of furtive glances with Azhagar; moreover, in its sly understanding, innocent blooming romance, the delighted blushing smiles exchanged and youthful goofiness, the scene is a little masterpiece by itself.
+Vasanthan splendidly deploys flute, cellos, synthesizer blends, percussion and smooth flowing voices for this marquee composition.
+Note how he takes choice chunks of this song for the background score and tweaks them to fantastic effect in the scene where Tulasi gets off a bus and has her first orgy of furtive glances with Azhagar.
+In its sly understanding, youthful goofiness of innocent blooming romance and the delighted blushing smiles exchanged, the scene is a masterpiece by itself.

 Note about a "cousin film" : Compare and contrast Subramaniapuram with another well-known film from the same time-frame : Paruthiveeran (2008).
 Both films are set in the same grunge milieu with uncouth characters , and both works feature techinical proficiency.
 But Paruthiveeran, for all its cinematographic finesse and editing chops, is rife with rabid melodrama.
-It is mired in grime, earth, ugly humans and the rustic ruins that comprise its perpetual mise en scene - I don't have an issue with that, as I don't have illusions of India being a total manicured heaven filled with supermodels, but the movie's constant caterwauling and screeching by way of a rapidly spoken, ear-grating version of peasant Tamil (in contrast to many other versions of mellifluous Tamil not necessarily suited, admittedly, to this movie) often got on my nerves.
+It is mired in grime, earth, ugly humans and the rustic ruins that comprise its perpetual mise en scene - no issues there, as it is common knowledge that current-day India is not a total manicured heaven filled with supermodels, but the movie's constant caterwauling and screeching by way of a rapidly spoken, ear-grating version of peasant Tamil (in contrast to many other versions of mellifluous Tamil not necessarily suited, admittedly, to this movie) often gets on one's nerves.
 The heroine's mother takes the shrill shrewish cake in this matter - and director Ameer Sultan apparently celebrates this.
 Many observers have applauded this unapologetic local flavour.
 Again, all this would not have mattered that much had the story showed more vision.
 A critic who takes a fancy towards Paruthiveeran will pump out many social and psychological niceties in its narrative, but eventually the festering melodrama and gratuitous scenes of assault do not amount to the stuff of great verisimilitude.
 Yes, there are stunning scenes - a boy and girl walking in the countryside with the slickly edited sequence finishing in a well, a formidable female aggressor who is packed off with sickening brutality, but the film's Gomorrhic ending, even after thinking about it two years later, slays me in two minds about its merit.
 Ultimately I found this 160 minute movie punishing and exhausting rather than bracing.
 International film festival screenings bestowed on this pic, however, reveal that the world-wide audience has more tolerance than I have, for appreciating such cinema.

 UPNWORLD welcomes your comments.